fabioeloche/expense_report_landing/README.md

 ### Layout
 The layout is designed to be responsive, ensuring a consistent user experience across desktops, tablets, and mobile devices.
 The grid system allows content to be displayed clearly, with enough space for users to navigate the site effortlessly.

+## Features

+### Key Features
+- **Responsive Hero Video:** The homepage features a full-screen video that plays automatically, providing an immediate visual representation of the N2F platform.
+It engages users from the start and includes a prominent call-to-action for signing up.
+- **Receipt Scanning:** Users can scan receipts in under 5 seconds using N2F’s built-in AI-powered OCR (Optical Character Recognition) technology.
+This feature is central to the platform and saves businesses valuable time.
+- **Corporate Card Integration:** N2F allows companies to issue corporate cards to employees, which can be used for expense tracking and reporting.
+The integration of these cards into the platform ensures that all expenses are accounted for automatically.
+- **Seamless Software Integration:** N2F integrates directly with a company’s accounting and payroll software, allowing for a smooth transfer of data and reducing the need for manual entry.